-FCC proposes rules on SHAKEN certificate revocation for noncompliance
+FCC proposes rules on SHAKEN certificate revocation

 The FCC issued a Second Further Notice of Proposed Rulemaking (FNPR) on January 14, 2021, regarding SHAKEN certificate revocation.
 Here’s an overview.